Open-Climate-Resilience-Policies/OCRP/_policies/frequency-first-transit.md

 ## 1. The Value Stack (Why This Matters)

 ### 🧪 The Science: "The Downs-Thomson Paradox"
-Traffic engineering proves that you cannot solve congestion by building roads; you can only solve it by improving transit.
+Traffic engineering proves that you cannot solve congestion by building roads; you can only solve it by improving transit.[^1]
 * **The Paradox:** The speed of car traffic on a city's road network is determined by the speed of the equivalent public transit trip.
 * **The Reality:** If the bus is slow or infrequent, everyone drives, clogging the roads until driving becomes as slow as the bus.
 To speed up traffic, you *must* make the bus faster than the car.
 * **The Conclusion:** Frequency is the only mechanism that shifts mode-share.
 Price is secondary.